fossasia/susi.ai/android.rst

 ***************
-The Android APP
+The Android Application
 ***************

-How to use the Android APP
+How to use the Android App
 ==========================

 - **To use any feature of the PSLab Android application first follow these 2 steps**: